Nick Chubb: 2020 season

-In Week 2 against the Bengals, Chubb recorded 22 carries for 124 rushing yards and two rushing touchdowns in the 35–30 victory on Thursday Night Football.
-During Week 3 against the Washington Football Team, Chubb finished with 108 rushing yards and two touchdowns as the Browns won 34–20.
-In Week 4 against the Dallas Cowboys, Chubb suffered an MCL injury.
+During Week 2 against the Bengals, Chubb recorded 22 carries for 124 yards and two touchdowns in the 35–30 victory on Thursday Night Football.
+In the next game against the Washington Football Team, Chubb finished with 108 rushing yards and two touchdowns during the 34–20 victory.
+The following week against the Dallas Cowboys, Chubb suffered an MCL injury.
 The Browns placed him on injured reserve on October 5, 2020.

 Chubb was activated from injured reserve on November 14, 2020.
-In Week 10 against the Houston Texans, in his first game back from injury, Chubb recorded 19 carries for 126 rushing yards and a rushing touchdown, and sealed the win for the Browns with a 59-yard run late in the fourth quarter.
-In Week 11 against the Philadelphia Eagles, Chubb recorded 20 carries for 114 rushing yards during the 22–17 win.
-In Week 12, against the Jacksonville Jaguars, he had 19 carries for 144 rushing yards and one rushing touchdown in the 27–25 victory.
-In Week 14, against the Ravens, he had 17 carries for 82 rushing yards and two rushing touchdowns in the 47–42 loss on Monday Night Football.
-In Week 17, Nick Chubb eclipsed 1,000 yards for the season and became the first Browns running back to run for a touchdown of 40 yards or more against the Steelers since Jim Brown in 1958.
-He earned a second Pro Bowl nomination for his performance in the 2020 season.
-He finished the 2020 season with 1,067 rushing yards and 12 rushing touchdowns.
+During Week 10 against the Houston Texans, in his first game back from injury, Chubb recorded 19 carries for 126 yards and a touchdown, and sealed the win for the Browns with a 59-yard run late in the fourth quarter.
+In the next game against the Philadelphia Eagles, Chubb had 20 carries for 114 yards during the 22–17 victory.
+The following week against the Jacksonville Jaguars, he rushed 19 times for 144 yards and a touchdown in the narrow 27–25 victory.

+During Week 14 against the Ravens, Chubb had 17 carries for 82 yards and two touchdowns in the 47–42 loss on Monday Night Football.
+Three weeks later, he eclipsed 1,000 yards for the season and became the first Browns running back to run for a touchdown of 40 yards or more against the Steelers since Jim Brown in 1958.
+Chubb earned a second Pro Bowl nomination for his performance in the 2020 season.

+Chubb finished the 2020 season with 190 carries for 1,067 yards and 12 touchdowns to go along with 16 receptions for 150 yards in 12 games and starts.

-In the Wild Card Round against the Pittsburgh Steelers, Chubb totaled 145 yards on 22 touches, including a 40-yard touchdown catch in the fourth quarter that broke the game open and stopped any chances of a Steelers comeback.
-The Browns would go on to win 48–37.
+During the Wild Card Round against the Steelers, Chubb rushed for 145 yards on 22 carries, including a 40-yard touchdown reception in the fourth quarter that broke the game open and stopped any chances of a Steelers comeback.
+The Browns would go on to win on the road 48–37.
 He was ranked 26th by his fellow players on the NFL Top 100 Players of 2021.